Back to California

 Wildfire Prevention Grants Program: Identified Cohesive Fire Communities

-This law allows groups of residents to apply for 'identified cohesive fire community' status if their neighborhood meets certain safety standards and gives extra money to these neighborhoods for wildfire prevention activities.
+This law allows groups of residents to apply for special status if their neighborhood meets certain safety standards and provides extra funding starting from the fiscal year 2028-29.

 What This Bill Does

-• Allows any group of residents to apply to the Department of Forestry and Fire Protection for 'identified cohesive fire community' status if at least half of homes in the area meet home hardening certification program requirements by June 1, 2027.
+• Allows any group of residents to apply to the Department of Forestry and Fire Protection for identified cohesive fire community status, defined as a neighborhood that has reached 50% home hardening certification by June 1, 2027.

 Who It Names or Affects

-• Residents who want their neighborhood to be safer from wildfires
+• Residents of California who want their neighborhood to be recognized as an identified cohesive fire community.

 Terms To Know